ashworth3/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

 ## Project Overview
-This is a simple command-line **Personal Finance Tracker** written in Python.
+This is a simple CLI **Personal Finance Tracker** written in Python.
 It allows users to:
 - Log expenses with a description, category, and amount
 - Organizes expenses by category using dictionary
 - View all recorded expenses with itemized breakdown